Shagshag/prestashop-documentation/ControllerFactoryCore.md

 * Visibility: **public**
 * This method is **static**.
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
+* This method is defined in classes\ControllerFactory.php line 59

 #### Arguments